ibab/babushk.in/posts/offlineimap-systemd.md

 date: 2013-05-05
 ---

-OfflineIMAP is a mail synchronization utility that allows you download mail over IMAP and save it in the [Maildir](https://en.wikipedia.org/wiki/Maildir) format.
+OfflineIMAP is a mail synchronization utility that allows you download mail over IMAP and save locally as a [Maildir](https://en.wikipedia.org/wiki/Maildir).
 It's useful if you want to read your mail with a Mail User Agent (MUA) such as [Mutt](http://www.mutt.org/).
 Setting up OfflineIMAP has been explained nicely elsewhere:

 * [The Homely Mutt (Steve Losh)](http://stevelosh.com/blog/2012/10/the-homely-mutt/)
 * [Mutt + Gmail + Offlineimap (Patrick Brisbin)](http://pbrisbin.com/posts/mutt_gmail_offlineimap)